Tuesday, November 4, 2008

 Willie Colon believes Sen. Hillary Clinton is best qualified for the White House.
 The legendary Bronx-born Puerto Rican and American cultural icon stated, “Hillary has been on the side of our families for over 35 years - she has been with us from the very beginning.
 I want a President who I can count on, someone who in tough times will be there for me - that’s why I’m supporting Hillary Clinton.”

-I couldn’t agree with you more, Mr. Colon."
+I couldn’t agree with you more, Mr. Colon." from No Quarter

 Wednesday, April 16, 2008